mdbootstrap/mdb-ui-kit/README.md

 Add `.floating-label` to an input field with a `placeholder` to transform the placeholder in a floating label.

-Add `data-hint="some hint"` to show an hint under the input when the user focus it.

 Remember to use the proper HTML markup to get radio and checkboxes styled correctly (choose between *radio* or *checkbox*):

     <div class="radio/checkbox radio-primary">